TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 - Default: Not enabled if not specified.
 - Example: `ui=dark`
 - Options:
-  - Default: `none` or do not include this parameter
+  - Default: `none` or do not include this parameter, will show the default light theme
   - `dark` changes the color theme to a Dark Mode

 ### Navigation Bar (barPosition)